dfe-analytical-services/chatbot-prototype/README.md

     pnpm i
     ```

-2. Start Next.js:
+3. Start Next.js:

     ```bash
     pnpm --filter chatbot dev
     ```
-### Usage

-- Access the chatbot UI: [http://localhost:3002](http://localhost:3002)
+4. Access the chatbot UI: [http://localhost:3002](http://localhost:3002).

 ## Quick start

+This is a guide to starting up the chatbot ui assuming you have already followed the initial setup and run everything once before.

-This assumes you have already have the `.env` environment variables configured, the necessary packages installed to run the servers and the frontend, and have a data volume of persisted data stored in Qdrant from running the data ingestion.
+It assumes you have already run the data ingestion server at least once so that you now have a Qdrant data volume and you have used the API to ingest data.

 1. Open a new command prompt in the root directory of the project and run the following: